Originally posted on the Financial Times

 Chief Information Officers and Chief Technology Officers are playing an ever more prominent role in business, with technology increasingly vital to business success.
 Internet networking company, Cisco recently published the results of its CIO Impact and CIO Perspectives reports, concluding that the roles of CIOs and CTOs will need to have a greater impact in their organisations and across industries if digital transformation is to be properly effective.

 With coronavirus-impacted budgets, that means more investment in tech talent which can help create a positive culture shift.

 As we know that shift must happen at both the top of business and at the bottom.
 Board rooms and senior leadership teams need to be more representative right now to help inspire future generations of talent.
 To ensure they remain so they need immediately to be building in diversity from the ground up.

 There are a number of different strategies employers can put in place to ensure they are offering equal opportunities for exciting young talent, regardless of who they are or where they have come from.

-This can include sourcing talent from diverse educational institutions, rethinking essential requirements in job descriptions to avoid deterring applicants, and working with recruiters or talent sourcing companies that share their values when it comes to diversity.
+This can include sourcing talent from diverse educational institutions, rethinking essential requirements in job descriptions to avoid deterring applicants and working with recruiters or talent sourcing companies that share their values when it comes to diversity.

-Only by actively working to build a diverse junior tech talent pipeline will businesses naturally have diverse representation at board and senior level in years to come.
+Only by actively working to build a diverse junior tech talent pipeline will businesses naturally have diverse representation at the board and senior level in years to come.